AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/live_reload.md

 1. Make changes in your script and save it in your project folder.

 2. Scripts are not re-compiled immediately when you save them.
 You must force your script to be recompiled.
-In the Stingray Editor, press **F5** or select **Edit > Level Testing > Refresh** from the main menu.
+In the interactive editor, press **F5** or select **Edit > Level Testing > Refresh** from the main menu.
 This updates your compiled data folder with the new version of the script.

 3. Make your game reload the script by issuing the `refresh` console command through the Status bar.
 See ~{ Send commands from the Status bar }~.